 Information for internatioanl students on visa- and permit matters, is available on the international office website.

 Undergraduate candidates may list up to five different departments in their order of preference.
 The order of preference is an important factor in the admission process.
 Once a candidate is accepted to a department, no lower preference will be processed, unless it is a department taught in a dual-major program in which case the second major will be checked.
 However, applicants will get information about their admission prospects for the lower preferences, in case they wish to make changes.
 Lower preferences of candidates who are "wait-listed" will be processed.
 If a candidate is subsequently accepted to a previously "wait-listed" preference, then any acceptances to lower preferences will be cancelled.
 Applicants to the Faculties of Humanities and Social Sciences must list at least two departments.

 Application changes (adding a department, changing the order of preference, etc.) are possible only if the requested department is still accepting new applicants.
 Requests must be submitted in writing via email or by a special form in our office.
 The first change will be made free of charge, but all additional changes will require payment of NIS 45.

-Candidates to graduate programs may list only two departments in their order of preference.
-Our office will handle the two options simultaneously.
+Candidates to graduate programs: Our office will handle only two options simultaneously.
 After receiving the answer, applicants who wish to change or add an option, may do so if the requested program is still accepting new applications.
 The request must be made in writing.